 For all time-vesting awards granted, expense is amortized using the straight-line attribution method.
-For awards that contain a performance condition, expense is amortized using the accelerated attribution method.
-Recognition of stock-based compensation expense is based on the value of the portion of stock-based awards that is ultimately expected to vest during the period.
+For awards that contain a performance condition, expense is amortized using the accelerated

 The Company utilizes the Black-Scholes model for estimating fair value of its stock options granted.
 Option valuation models, including the Black-Scholes model, require the input of highly subjective assumptions, and changes in the assumptions used can materially affect the grant-date fair value of an award.
 These assumptions include the risk-free rate of interest, expected dividend yield, expected volatility and the expected life of the award.